arnellebalane/vue-intersect/readme.md

 ### IntersectionObserver Polyfill

 This plugin uses the IntersectionObserver API under the hood.
 If a target browser does not support the API, we can use a polyfill for it.

-Howerver, as of v2.0.0 of this plugin, the polyfill for the IntersectionObserver API is not bundled anymore.
+However, as of v2.0.0 of this plugin, the polyfill for the IntersectionObserver API is not bundled anymore.
 This means that if you want to support browsers that don't natively support the API, you'd have to load the polyfill yourself.

 This keeps the package size of this plugin very small and also keeps users from having to unnecessarily download the polyfill even when their browsers already support the IntersectionObserver API natively.

-You may checkout [intersection-observer][4] for steps on how to use the polyfill.
+You may check out [intersection-observer][4] for steps on how to use the polyfill.

 ## API